itsee-birmingham/standalone_collation_editor/docs/services_file/optional-functions.md

 | isPrevious | <code>boolean</code> | true if we are looking for the previous unit, false if we are looking for the next unit. |
 | callback | <code>function</code> |The function to be called on the unit identifier string for the next or previous unit. |

-This function is used to provide the data needed move through the data by collation unit using the arrows at the beginning and end of the overtext.
+This function is used to provide the data needed move through the work using the arrows at the beginning and end of the overtext for each collation unit.
 It should return either the next (if isPrevious is false) or previous unit based on the provided context.
 The callback should be run on the string that represents the context string for the next/previous unit.
 Context here and in the parameters refers to the string used to identify the collation unit. i.e. what the user would type into the index page to run a collation for that unit.
 If no unit is found the callback should be run with ```null```.

 **NB** Prior to release 2.0.0 this function was named ```getAdjoiningVerse()```